 The Irish technical standard mark can be placed on the toy along with the CE mark.
 This indicates that the toy complies with all safety regulations.
 The most common Standard for Toys is called IS EN 71.

-If you suspect that a toy is unsafe you should contact the National Consumer Agency (NCA) who will investigate the matter.
-Similarly, if you or a child has been harmed by a toy, you should also contact the NCA for advice and information.
-You can find more information in the NCA's booklet on toy safety (pdf).
+If you suspect that a toy is unsafe you should contact the Competition and Consumer Protection Commission(CCPC) who will investigate the matter.
+Similarly, if you or a child has been harmed by a toy, you should also contact the CCPC for advice and information.
+You can find more information in the CCPC's booklet on toy safety (pdf).

 Opening Hours:- Lines open Monday - Friday 9am - 6pm